Social enterprises in Queensland

 Queensland Social Enterprise Council

-The Queensland Government has entered into a $240,000, 2–year agreement with the social enterprise peak body, Queensland Social Enterprise Council (QSEC), to support QSEC to engage and build connections in Queensland’s social enterprise sector to improve knowledge and information sharing.
+The Queensland Government has extended its agreement with the social enterprise peak body, Queensland Social Enterprise Council (QSEC), to 30 June 2023, through the Social Enterprise Jobs Fund.
+This will enable QSEC to continue to support, consult with and represent the social enterprise sector in Queensland.

 - Last reviewed: 12 Sep 2019